desmos-labs/desmos/docs/developers/queries/staging/reports.md

 # Query the stored reports
-This query endpoint allows you to get all the stored reports related to the given post ID.
+This query allows you to get all the stored reports related to the given post ID.

 **CLI**